Bachelor's Degree in Occupational Therapy

 · Graduate of an accredited Occupational Therapy school

-· At least two years experience in either an inpatient or outpatient or Home Health setting preferred
+· Prior experience in an inpatient or outpatient setting

 The Veterans Benefits Administration (VBA) is the benefits division of the Department of Veterans Affairs.
 The VBA provides benefits divided...